gayatriagarwal/Pig-Game/README.md

 2) Hold a die, switch to other player and the value in current player will be added to the totalscore of that player.
 3) Reset the die - means move to a new game

+FlowChart also attached to know the flow of the game.

 This website is developed using HTML, CSS and JavaScript.